jedi-academy/learn-4711/data/labs/lab04.md

 ##Team Repository Setup (CAPTAIN)

 -    Create a github organization for your team
--    Fork the lab starter repo into that organization, using a name of your choice
+-    Fork the lab starter repo into that organization, using a name of your choice, which is **not** the same as the starter
 -	Add your team mates as collaborators, but **not** with admin rights for the repository
 -	 It is up to you if you wish to use a changelog
 -    Create a new branch "develop"
--    Make "develop" the default branch
+-    Make "develop" the default branch- If you want to use a changelog, so so now, including any pushing & pulling, before anyone forks the team repo.

 ##Preparation (All)